Used to treat type 2 diabetes. This medicine is used together with proper diet and exercise to help control your blood sugar.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to nateglinide, or if you are in diabetic ketoacidosis.
-This medicine is not for use in treating Type I (insulin-dependent) diabetes.
+You should not use this medicine if you have had an allergic reaction to nateglinide.
+You should not use this medicine if you have diabetic ketoacidosis (ketones in the blood) or type 1 diabetes.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - It is best to take this medicine within 30 minutes before a meal.
 If you skip a meal, then you should also skip your dose of nateglinide.

 - This medicine is only one part of a complete program for controlling diabetes.
 It is important that you always eat a healthy diet, watch your weight, and get regular exercise.